-Currently, the Arena view contains one Assay with Imaris demo images and two Groups of images called Control and Treatment.
-Click on the arrow next to the Imaris Demo Images tree item to expand it.
-Within these Groups are images showing the immunostaining of plant tissue.
+Currently, the Arena view contains one Folder with Imaris demo images and two Folders of images called Control and Treatment.
+Within these Folders are images showing the immunostaining of plant tissue.
 The structures correspond to ovule primordia from Arabidopsis plants.
 The Control and Treatment Group differ by the genetic background of the Arabidopsis plants used to generate the images.
 In both groups the green signal shows a chromatin modification, while the red signal shows DNA staining.